Search by Keyword

 “Girl” was premiered in the US on December 6th, 1965 as an album track on “Rubber Soul.”
 The starkly acoustic arrangement fit in extremely well with the “smoke and wood” feel of the American version of the album, as Ron Schaumburg described it in his book “Growing Up With The Beatles.”
 Capitol's version of "Rubber Soul" was released on an individual compact disc on January 21st, 2014, both the mono and stereo versions of the album contained on a single CD.

-April 2nd, 1973 was its next American release as a track on the first official compilation album, appropriately named “The Beatles/1962-1966” (aka “The Red Album”).
-While it wasn’t released as a single up to that point, it was a strong enough album track to earn its right to be included.
+April 2nd, 1973 was its next American release, as a track on the first official compilation album, appropriately named “The Beatles/1962-1966” (aka “The Red Album”).
+While it hadn't been released as a single up to that point, it was a strong enough album track to earn its right to be included.

 Even though it was included in the above album, it still made the grade to be part of the October 21st, 1977 released compilation album “Love Songs.”
 Although a new mix was not made at this point, there was a striking difference in the stereo mix used on this collection.
 John’s lead vocals were centered instead of mixed entirely to the right as originally heard, which must have been accomplished by panning the entire right channel to the center of the mix.